Minneapolis Mayor Jacob Frey Booed Out Of George Floyd Protest

 Jacob Frey, the Democratic mayor of Minneapolis, Minnesota, was booed out of a police brutality protest on Saturday, Fox News reported.

-The mayor reportedly refused to to back calls to to defund the Minneapolis Police Department, which angered some protesters, who then told him to leave.
+The mayor reportedly refused to back calls to defund the city’s police department, which angered some protesters, who then told him to leave.

 The Minneapolis Police Department was involved in the death of George Floyd.
-Floyd, an African-American man, died in the custody of the department after officer Derek Chauvin pinned him to the ground and choked him to death.
+Floyd, an African American man, died in the custody of the department after former officer Derek Chauvin pinned him to the ground by his neck for nearly nine minutes.

 Floyd’s death sparked unprecedented backlash and nationwide protests.
 According to Fox News, Frey has — like many Democratic officials — attempted to walk the fine line between supporting the protests and supporting the police.
 On Saturday, he apparently failed to do so.